robocorp/actions-cookbook/deploy-fly-io/README.md

-# Deploy ⚡️ Action Server to Fly.io
+# Deploy ⚡️ Action Server to fly.io

-This an example on how to deploy your [Robocorp Action Server](https://github.com/robocorp/robo/tree/master/action_server/docs#readme) to [Fly.io](Fly.io).
+This an example on how to deploy your [Robocorp Action Server](https://github.com/robocorp/robo/tree/master/action_server/docs#readme) to [fly.io](fly.io).

-This example assumes you have your action already created, tested and ready to launch.
+This example assumes you have your actions already created, tested and ready to launch.
 The example also uses minimal configuration as a starting point for your own custom setup.

-## Setup Fly.io
+## Setup fly.io

-Follow the [Fly.io Speedrun](https://fly.io/docs/speedrun/) on how to setup your account.
-You will need to [install the flyctl](https://fly.io/docs/hands-on/install-flyctl/) command-line utility and setup an account with it.
+Follow the [fly.io Speedrun](https://fly.io/docs/speedrun/) on how to setup your account.
+You will need to [install the flyctl](https://fly.io/docs/hands-on/install-flyctl/) command-line utility and setup an account via it.

-## Prepare Action Server
+## Prepare your Action Server

-For this setup, create a [./docker/Dockerfile](./docker/Dockerfile) that will setup a Python based image to install and run Action Server itself, use [Nginx](https://www.nginx.com) as a proxy and [Supervisor](https://supervisord.org/) for process control.
+THe deployment will utilize a [./docker/Dockerfile](./docker/Dockerfile) that will setup a Python based image to install and run Action Server itself, use [Nginx](https://www.nginx.com) as a proxy and [Supervisor](https://supervisord.org/) for process control.
 You can leave the file as is or update it to your likings and needs:

 ```Dockerfile
 ARG PYTHON_VERSION=3.11